QA Investigation Results

 Initial Comments:

-A monitoring survey was conducted on February 27-28, 2024, to determine compliance with the requirements of 42 CFR Part 483, Subpart I Requirements for Intermediate Care Facilities.
-The census during the survey was six.
-One deficiency was identified.
+A focused fundamental survey was conducted August 6-8, 2024, to determine compliance with the requirements of the 42 CFR Part 483, Subpart I Requirements for Intermediate Care Facilities.
+The census during the survey was six and the original sample consisted of three individuals.
+Two deficiencies were identified.

 Plan of Correction: